crosstyan/ch32v003fun/examples/tim2_pwm/README.md

 PWM is frequently used to do variable brightness on LEDs or for digital-to-analog conversion when combined with a suitable lowpass filter.

 ## Use
-Connect GPIO pins PD04 and PD3 to LEDs (with appropriate current limiting) and observe that they fade at the same speed, but phase-rotatd by 180°.
+Connect GPIO pins PD04 and PD3 to LEDs (with appropriate positional limiting) and observe that they fade at the same speed, but phase-rotatd by 180°.